Bring Awareness

 Image: Illinois EPA

-Effect on tourism
+Effect on Tourism

 Image: Ruben Earth

-dollars in damages per algae bloom event
+Dollars in damages per algae bloom event

 45%

-of reported algae cases are 18 years ago or earlier
+Of reported algae cases are 18 years ago or earlier

 8M

-fish died in Norway from an algae outbreak
+Fish died in Norway from an algae outbreak

-harmful algae outbreaks have been reported
+Harmful algae outbreaks have been reported in 2022

-states have experienced harmful algae blooms
+States have experienced harmful algal blooms

 $2.7B

-lost by Florida in tourism due to the red tide bloom
+Lost by Florida in tourism due to the red tide bloom